Leading the industry

 T&T is an important element of Enviva’s Responsible Sourcing Policy, and it complements our third-party sustainability certifications.
 This system delivers the information we need to tailor our sourcing practices to the specific needs of our operations, and enables Enviva to provide an unprecedented level of transparency, going above and beyond any other pellet producer or southern forest products company.

-Our most recent findings, which cover wood purchases from January through June 2019, are summarized in the infographic below and in our recent blog post.
+Our most recent findings, which cover wood purchases from October 2019 through March 2020, are summarized in the infographic below.

 Track & Trace® interactive maps